All the ways tech can help you relax

 From reducing the distractions and eye strain linked to your phone, to setting up a pocket light projector that will have you nodding off in minutes, these apps and gadgets promise to get you a one-way ticket to Snoozeville.

-Set up Wind Down on your Android phone
+Set up Bedtime Mode on your Android phone

-Android includes a special mode for getting you ready for bed called Wind Down, available on the latest smartphone models running Android 9.0 Pie and above.
-You can turn it on by opening Settings, tapping Digital Wellbeing, then Wind Down.
+On Android 9.0 Pie, Google introduced a special mode for getting you ready for bed called Wind Down.
+The feature has since changed its name to Bedtime Mode and now includes even more options to disconnect.
+You can turn it on by opening Settings, tapping Digital Wellbeing & parental controls, then Bedtime Mode.

 The feature changes your phone in two ways.
 For one, it turns the entire interface to grayscale, not only to ease the pressure on your eyes, but also to make those colored icons less tempting.
-It also enables Do Not Disturb mode, which means no sounds or notifications from any apps.
-If you’re not comfortable with total silence, you can customize a list of which apps can override this mode.
-Just go to the Do Not Disturb option on the Wind Down menu to set which apps and contacts can interrupt you and which can’t.
+It also enables Do Not Disturb mode, which means no sounds or notifications from any apps—only alarms and calls from starred contacts will go through.
+Tap on Do Not Disturb for Bedtime Mode to see and edit the list of people you’ve chosen as your important contacts.
+If you’re not comfortable with total silence, you can create a list of apps that can override this mode.
+Just go back to Settings, Do Not Disturb, and then Apps.
+There you’ll be able to see the apps that can currently override the mode, and add more to the list by tapping on Add apps.

-To make it a habit, you can schedule your phone to go in and out of Wind Down mode automatically from the settings panel.
-Set it to turn on at a specific time—maybe an hour before your bedtime—and have it switch off whenever your phone alarm is set to ring.
+To make it a habit, you can schedule your phone to go in and out of Bedtime Mode automatically.
+Set it to turn on when you charge your phone at night, or at a specific time—maybe an hour before your bedtime—and have it switch off whenever your phone alarm is set to ring.
+Here you can also choose the days of the week you want to activate this setting.

-Wind Down also features the Night Light option which can be used in tandem with, or instead of, the grayscale mode.
-It adds a warm amber glow to the screen that reduces blue light—which has been linked with the disruption of our circadian rhythms—and therefore makes it easier for you to feel sleepy.
+Wind Down, Bedtime Mode’s precursor, had a Night Light option that could be used in tandem with, or instead of, the grayscale mode.
+It added a warm amber glow to the screen that reduced blue light—which has been linked with the disruption of our circadian rhythms—and therefore made it easier for you to feel sleepy.
+This feature is no longer linked to Bedtime Mode, but it lives on in Android 12.
+If it’s something you think you might benefit from, you can find it and turn it on by going to Display, then Night Light.

 Enable Downtime on your iPhone

-When Downtime is activated on default, most apps (except for Safari, Clock, Settings, Maps, Messages and FaceTime) are grayed out.
-If you try to launch them, you’ll get an alert that Downtime is active.
-You can tap through it to use the app for 15 minutes, but you’ll be reminded again after that time, so it should at least be annoying enough to make you think twice about firing up Netflix late at night.
+By default, when Downtime is active, most apps (except for a few including Safari, Clock, Settings, Maps, Messages and FaceTime) will be grayed out with a small hourglass icon next to them.
+If you try to launch one, you’ll get an alert that you’ve reached your time limit on that particular app.
+You can tap Ignore Limit to use the app for 1 minute, 15 minutes, or the rest of the day, but your phone will remind your limit after that time.
+This should at least be annoying enough to make you think twice about firing up Netflix late at night.

 Hit the app store